-- 1) Using the data cyl and am (transmission type) from Part II, group vehicles into two groups 8 cylinder and less than 8 cyl.
-Test whether there is evidence of association between number of cylinders (8 or <8) and type of transmission.
-(Hint use levels() to re-level cyl and then use chisq.test()). - 2) The built in dataset faithful records the time between eruptions and the length of the prior eruption (both in minutes) for 272 inter-eruption intervals (load the data with data(faithful)).
+- 1) Using the data cyl and am (transmission type) from Part II, group vehicles based into 8 cylinder and less than 8 cyl.
+Test whether there is evidence of association between many cylinders and automatic transmissions.
+(Hint: use levels() to re-level cyl and then use chisq.test()). - 2) The built in dataset faithful records the time between eruptions and the length of the prior eruption (both in minutes) for 272 inter-eruption intervals (load the data with data(faithful)).
 Examine the distribution of each of these variables with stem() or hist().
-Plot these variables against each other (scatterplot) with the length of each eruption (eruptions) on the x- axis.
+Plot these variables against each other with the length of each eruption (eruptions) on the x axis.
 How would you describe the relationship?
-Recall that you can use faithful\$eruptions to access eruptions within faithful. - 3) Fit a regression of waiting as a function of eruptions (i.e. waiting~eruptions; waiting on the y-axis and eruptions on the x-axis).
+Recall that you can use faithful\$eruptions to access eruptions within faithful. - 3) Fit a regression of waiting as a function of eruptions.
 What can we say about this regression?
-Compare the distribution of the residuals (model\$resid where model is your lm object) to the distribution of the variables. - 4) The clustering evident in this data might suggest regression is not the best way to analyze it.
-Might it be better to compare the means using an ANOVA?
+Compare the distribution of the residuals (model\$resid where model is your lm object) to the distribution of the variables.

+4) Is this data well suited to regression?
 Create a categorical variable from eruptions to separate long eruptions from short eruptions (2 groups) and fit a model of waiting based on this.
-(Hint: a: use cut() to make the categorical variable.
-The argument 'breaks=' can be a single value - the number of groups to create, or a vector of n values defining the edges of n-1 groups. b: Use lm() to fit the model, exactly as you did for the regression. lm() with a categorical predictor variable is an ANOVA.)
+(Hint: use cut() to make the categorical variable, and lm() to fit the model, exactly as you did for the regression.
+This is an ANOVA.)
 How does this model compare with that from Ex 3?
 How did you choose the point at which to cut the data?
 How might changing the cut-point change the results?

-The Data Frame
+Chapter 7: The Data Frame

-The R equivalent of the spreadsheet
+The R equivalent of the spreadsheet.